denoland/setup-deno/README.md

 ### Caching dependencies downloaded by Deno automatically

 Dependencies installed by Deno can be cached automatically between workflow runs.
-This helps improve the performance of your workflow by minimizing work and network requests.
+This helps make your GH action run faster by not repeating caching work and network requests done by a previous run.

 To enable the cache, use `cache: true`.